Can I drain and refill my pool if I need to make repairs?

 What are my lawn watering days in Modified Stage 3 Water Restrictions

 Beginning Nov.
-1, the City will switch back to an every-other-week watering schedule.
-Even-numbered addresses will water every other Saturday (beginning Nov.
-1), and odd-numbered addresses will water every other Sunday (beginning Nov.
-9).
-The need for water restrictions continues due to the low water level in the North Texas Municipal Water District’s main reservoirs.
-Lake Lavon (30 percent of the district’s water supply), is 12.78 feet low, while Lake Texoma (28 percent), is 6.11 feet low.
-Watering is now allowed any time of day.
+1, the City switched back to an every-other-week watering schedule.
+Even-numbered addresses can water every other Saturday, and odd-numbered addresses canl water every other Sunday.
+The need for water restrictions continues due to the low water level in the North Texas Municipal Water District's main reservoirs.
+Lake Lavon (30 percent of the district's water supply), is 12.78 feet low, while Lake Texoma (28 percent), is 6.11 feet low.
+Watering is not allowed between 10 a.m. and 6 p.m.

 See the Water Conservation page for Lawn Watering Schedule